stevebauman/translation/README.md

 ##Description

 Translation is a database driven, automatic translator for Laravel 4 / 5.
-Wouldn't it be nice to just write text regularly on your application and have it automatically added to the database and translated at runtime?
+Wouldn't it be nice to just write text regularly on your application and have it automatically added to the database, cached, and translated at runtime?
 Take this for example:

 Controller: